zainsadaqat/data-analysis/README.md

 Becoming a Data Analyst is like becoming a detective for data.
 You find clues, solve mysteries, and tell stories using numbers and facts.
 This roadmap is your guide to becoming a super-sleuth in the world of data.

 ## Step 1: Introduction to Data Analytics
 This is where you learn what data analytics actually is and why it's so important.

 **What**: You'll understand the big picture of data analytics, which is all about taking raw data and turning it into useful insights.

 You'll also learn about the different flavors of data analysis:

-Descriptive Analytics: Looking at what happened (like "How many ice creams did we sell last month?").
+**Descriptive Analytics**: Looking at what happened (like "How many ice creams did we sell last month?").
-Diagnostic Analytics: Figuring out why it happened (like "Why did ice cream sales drop in the winter?").
+**Diagnostic Analytics**: Figuring out why it happened (like "Why did ice cream sales drop in the winter?").
-Predictive Analytics: Guessing what might happen in the future (like "How many ice creams will we sell next summer?").
+**Predictive Analytics**: Guessing what might happen in the future (like "How many ice creams will we sell next summer?").
-Prescriptive Analytics: Recommending what should be done (like "To boost sales, we should offer hot chocolate in winter and discount ice cream in summer.").
+**Prescriptive Analytics**: Recommending what should be done (like "To boost sales, we should offer hot chocolate in winter and discount ice cream in summer.").

 **Why**: This foundational knowledge helps you speak the language of data and understand your role in helping businesses make smarter decisions.
 It’s like learning the rules of a game before you start playing.

 **How**: Read articles, watch introductory videos, and try to think of real-world examples for each type of analytics.

 ### Best Practices:

 Start thinking critically about data you encounter daily (e.g., weather reports, sports statistics).

 Always ask "Why?" and "What next?" when looking at information.

-What Not to Do:
+### What Not to Do:

 Don't skip this part thinking it's too basic.
 A strong foundation makes everything else easier.

 Don't get bogged down in complex definitions; focus on understanding the core idea.

-Introduction

-Introduction
-What is Data Analytics
+## What is Data Analytics

-Introduction
 Types of Data Analytics

-Step 2: Key Concepts of Data
+### Step 2: Key Concepts of Data
 Before you can analyze data, you need to understand where it comes from and what you do with it.

-What: You'll learn the lifecycle of data:
+**What**: You'll learn the lifecycle of data:

-Collection: Gathering data from various places (like surveys, websites, databases).
+**Collection**: Gathering data from various places (like surveys, websites, databases).
-Cleanup: Tidying up messy data (removing errors, filling in blanks).
+**Cleanup**: Tidying up messy data (removing errors, filling in blanks).
-Exploration: Poking around the data to find interesting patterns.
+**Exploration**: Poking around the data to find interesting patterns.
-Visualization: Creating charts and graphs to make data easy to understand.
+**Visualization**: Creating charts and graphs to make data easy to understand.

-Statistical Analysis: Using math to understand data patterns.
+**Statistical Analysis**: Using math to understand data patterns.

-Machine Learning (Intro): A peek into teaching computers to learn from data.
+**Machine Learning (Intro)**: A peek into teaching computers to learn from data.
-Why: Think of it like cooking: you need to gather ingredients, clean them, chop them up, and then cook and present them nicely.
+**Why**: Think of it like cooking: you need to gather ingredients, clean them, chop them up, and then cook and present them nicely.
 Data analysis is similar.
-How: Focus on understanding the purpose of each step.
+**How**: Focus on understanding the purpose of each step.
 Why do we clean data?
 Why do we visualize it?

-Best Practices:
+### Best Practices:

 Always assume data is messy until proven otherwise.
 Data cleanup is often the most time-consuming part of a project!
 Develop a habit of sketching out ideas for charts before you make them on a computer.

-What Not to Do:
+### What Not to Do:

 Don't think cleanup is a minor step.
 Bad data leads to bad analysis.

 Don't get intimidated by "Machine Learning" here; it's just an introduction to a bigger concept.

-Key Concepts of Data

 Key Concepts of Data
 Collection